bookconsultancy

 • Rest: Your body needs energy to fight off the infection, so get plenty of sleep and avoid overexertion.

-• Stay hydrated: Drink lots of fluids, like water or warm herbal tea, to keep yourself hydrated and help loosen mucus in your chest.
+• Stay hydrated: Drink plenty of fluids, such as water or warm herbal tea, to keep yourself hydrated and help loosen mucus in your chest.

 • Over-the-counter medicine: Painkillers like ibuprofen or paracetamol can help reduce fever and relieve aches and pains.
 Decongestants or expectorants can also help clear mucus from your chest.

 • Use steam: Inhaling steam from a warm shower or a bowl of hot water can help ease a cough and open up your airways.
-You can add essential oils like eucalyptus for extra relief.
+You can add essential oils, such as eucalyptus, for extra relief.

 • Elevate your head: Sleeping with your head and chest slightly raised on pillows can prevent mucus from settling in your chest, making breathing easier.

-• Avoid irritants: Avoid cigarette smoke, pollution, and other irritants that can worsen your symptoms.
+• Avoid irritants: Refrain from exposure to cigarette smoke, pollution, and other irritants that can exacerbate your symptoms.

 If symptoms don’t improve or worsen in severe cases, you might need hospital care, where doctors can provide intravenous fluids and medication.
 Always see a doctor if you’re unsure about your symptoms or if you have a long-term health condition like asthma or COPD.